Welcome to Xi Frame Platform Documentation¶

 You can read more about Xi Frame in the Nutanix product solution brief.

-Refer to this section if you are accessing applications that have been provided to you by your administrator or if this is your first experience using Frame as an administrator – anyone using Frame at all should read through this section to understand how to work with and run applications streamed from Frame in a browser.
+Refer to this section if you are accessing applications that have been provided to you by your administrator or if this is your first experience using Frame as an administrator.
+Anyone using Frame at all should read through the guides in this section to understand how to work with and run applications streamed from Frame in a browser.

 For developers using Frame Platform, this separate set of documentation covers Frame APIs that you can use to create custom web workflows.